cardano-foundation/docs-cardano-org/getting-started/exchanges/index.md

 # Ready to delegate now.
 ```

-### 4. Create and submit the stake delegation certificate
+### 4. Creating and submitting the stake delegation certificate

 Create and submit the stake delegation certificate per address for the selected pool.
 Note that 100% of the address’s ada will be delegated to the pool that you select):